• Skip to primary navigation

 These energy bites are made with just a few simple ingredients that you likely already have in your pantry:

-• Once the ingredients are blended together in the food processor, I recommend putting the mixture in the refrigerator to make it easier to work with when shaping them into balls.
+2. Chill in the fridge.
+Once the ingredients are blended together in the food processor, I recommend putting the mixture in the refrigerator for 5-10 minutes, or until firm, to make the dough easier to work with when shaping them into balls.

-• When the mixture is chilled, remove it from the fridge.
+3. Roll and Form.
+When the mixture is chilled, remove it from the fridge.
 Roll into small to medium sized balls.
 I prefer to use a small cookie scoop to get the best size.
+You can eat them fresh or store to eat throughout the week.

-• Be sure to use pumpkin puree and not pumpkin pie filling!
+• Be sure to use pure pumpkin puree and not pumpkin pie filling!

 • Don't try to form the mixture into balls until you've chilled them in the refrigerator.